metalsmith/collections/README.md

     news: {
       metadata: {
         title: 'Latest news',
-        description: 'All the latest in politics & world news'
+        description: 'All the latest in politics & world news',
         slug: 'news'
       }
     }